aaron-grau/curic/sql/projects/active_record_lite/instructions/active-record-lite-i.md

 There are specs in it which will guide you through the project.
-Because they're using a database, they run a little slow, so it might be helpful to run the one file at a time:
+Because they're using a database, they run a little slow, so it might be helpful to run them one file at a time:

 ```
 $ rspec spec/01_sql_object_spec.rb